A Riemannian Framework for Learning Reduced-order Lagrangian Dynamics: Introduction

-Arguably the complexity of learning the dynamics of physical systems scales with their dimensionality, as the complexity of dynamic behaviors generally increases and requires more complex network architectures and more training data. \emph{In this paper}, we propose a novel physics-inspired geometric model that learns the continuous-time dynamics of high-dimensional systems.
-Our \emph{first contribution} is to adopt a differential geometry perspective and jointly learn \emph{(1)} a structure-preserving reduced representation of the high-dimensional generalized coordinates and \emph{(2)} the associated low-dimensional dynamic parameters.
+Despite their advantages, MOR methods are intrusive in that they assume known high-dimensional dynamic parameters which are generally difficult to obtain. \citet{sharma24} presented a novel non-intrusive approach that identifies low-dimensional dynamic parameters in a structure-preserving linear subspace obtained from high-dimensional state observations.
+However, this approach is limited to systems that are linearly reducible and displays limited expressivity by constraining the range of the ROM parameters. \emph{In this paper}, we propose a more general and expressive approach in the form of a physics-inspired geometric deep network that learns the continuous-time dynamics of high-dimensional systems.
+Our \emph{first contribution} is to adopt a differential geometry perspective and jointly learn \emph{(1)} a structure-preserving non-linear reduced representation of the high-dimensional generalized coordinates and \emph{(2)} the associated low-dimensional dynamic parameters.
 Specifically, our approach leverages a constrained \ac{ae}~\citep{Otto2023MOR} to learn a latent embedded submanifold in which physically-consistent low-dimensional dynamics are learned with a \ac{lnn}~\citep{CranmerGreydanus2020LNN,Lutter2023DeLaN}.
 Our approach differs from~\citep{Greydanus2019HNN,Zhong2020Unsupervised,Botev24:WhichPriorMatter} in that it does not consider high-dimensional observations (images) of low-dimensional physical systems but systems with high-dimensional state spaces.
 As \emph{second} and \emph{third contributions}, we reformulate both the \ac{lnn} and the \ac{ae} to account for the intrinsic geometry of their parameters.
 To this end, we introduce positive-definite layers in the \ac{lnn} to parameterize the (reduced) mass-inertia matrix and use Riemannian optimization to infer the \ac{lnn} parameters and biorthogonal \ac{ae} weights.

 Our approach infers physically-plausible models as both the \ac{rom} and the \ac{fom} conserve the reduced energy along reduced unforced Lagrangian trajectories and their embeddings.
 Moreover, it infers interpretable reduced-order dynamic parameters.
 We validate our approach by learning the dynamics of three simulated high-dimensional rigid and deformable systems: a pendulum, a rope, and a thin cloth.
 Our results demonstrate that it efficiently learns reduced-order dynamics leading to accurate long-term predictions of high-dimensional systems.